chumphonSSJ/django-cockpit/README.md

-# The ONE To be Number ONE
+# The ONE Who want To be with You
 # Cockpit is Project about KPI Report 2020
 ## Python Django 3.0
 bootstrap4==0.1.0